Free Printable: Low Carb & Keto Food List

 Serve up your gluten-free keto tortilla chips with your favorite dips and sauces:

-- Salsa – Fresh tomato salsa is the most popular one I have, but I also like avocado tomatillo salsa.
+- Salsa – Fresh tomato salsa is the most popular one I have, but I also like a classic salsa and avocado tomatillo salsa.
 If you’re low carb but not strictly keto and sometimes eat tropical fruit, mango salsa and pineapple salsa make great indulgences in the summertime.

 - Guacamole – Can’t go wrong with keto tortilla chips and guac!
 Grab my easy guacamole recipe here.